 The process by which officers of research are placed on the University payroll is the same as that described in Chapter III for faculty (see “Compensation”).
 The information in that chapter of the Handbook on obtaining authorization to work, nonresident aliens, deductions, direct deposit, and advances is also applicable to research officers

 Full-time officers of research may receive additional compensation from the University beyond their base salary only in unusual circumstances.
 If permitted by the funding source and the government’s rules on salary augmentation, they may be compensated for teaching one course per term up to a maximum of two during an academic year.
 The two-course limit applies to all classes, regardless of whether they are for credit or not and whether they are offered during a regular term or the summer.
-Before making a commitment to pay full-time officers of research for teaching, the schools and departments must obtain the approval of their immediate supervisors and the chair, director, or dean of the units within which they are performing their primary responsibilities.
-The Senior Vice Provost for Academic Administration gives the final approval for courses offered on the Morningside campus on behalf of the Provost.
+Before making a commitment to pay full-time officers of research for teaching, the schools and departments must obtain the approval of their immediate supervisors and the chair, director, or dean/executive vice president of the units within which they are performing their primary responsibilities.
+The Vice Provost for Academic Administration gives the final approval for courses offered on the Morningside campus on behalf of the Provost.
 At the Medical Center, the Provost has delegated that responsibility to the Executive Vice President for Health and Biomedical Sciences.
-When an officer of research appointed on one campus is asked to teach on the other, both the Executive Vice President and the Senior Vice Provost must approve the assignment.
+When an officer of research appointed on one campus is asked to teach on the other, both the Executive Vice President and the Vice Provost must approve the assignment.

 Full-time officers of research may receive extra pay for other services only if